GenArts, Inc.: Leadership and corporate strategy

 In 2008, GenArts received funding from Insight Venture Partners and appointed a new CEO, Katherine Hays, to execute on a new growth strategy.
-That strategy involved consolidating a highly fragmented visual effects market into a standards-based, single vendor, off-the-shelf approach Katherine believed would simplify visual effects for customers.
-The company also focused their own R&D on standards, often acquiring popular plugins for a specific video editing software and developing it for other systems.
+That strategy involved consolidating a highly fragmented visual effects market into a standards-based, single vendor, off-the-shelf approach that Katherine believed would simplify visual effects for customers.
+The company also focused its own R&D on standards, often acquiring popular plugins for specific video editing software and developing them for other systems.
 After being a single product company (Sapphire) for over a decade, the new CEO appointment and growth strategy kicked off a series of acquisitions and new partner relationships.